-The Library Board of Directors Meeting, scheduled for tonight at the Plumb Memorial Library, has been moved to next Tuesday, December 17 at 7:30PM due to inclement weather.
+The Library Board of Directors Meeting, scheduled for tonight at the Plumb Memorial Library, has been moved to Tuesday, January 14 at 7:30PM due to inclement weather.

 At the Huntington Branch Library on Saturday, December 7 from 9:30AM to 12:30PM.
 Join your neighbors in bringing the true meaning of the Christmas season to those less fortunate.
 Please donate a new unwrapped toy or book, or make a donation and in return you will receive a free picture of your child with Santa, and enjoy holiday refreshments and activities.
 This event is co-sponsored by TEAM, Inc., Valley Toys for Kids, Echo Hose Ambulance, and Huntington and Pine Rock Fire Companies.